 - New Mexico

 Note: Jurisdiction requirements may change, therefore you should verify jurisdiction requirements at the time of application.

 Important: If you require the Type 1 Review for the purpose of licensure only (not for immigration purposes), you will need to submit a Type 1 For Licensure Only form to FCCPT.

 USCIS Requirements for Issuing a Healthcare Worker Certificate

-Effective January 1, 2017, in order to be issued a Health Care Worker Certificate (Type 1 Certificate), USCIS regulations will require the following:
+Effective April 1, 2017, in order to be issued a Health Care Worker Certificate (Type 1 Certificate), we will require the following:

 - Equivalency on CWT6